Maui Forest Bird Recovery Project

 Field worker standing in a forest looking through binoculars

-Forest Bird Surveys
+Native Forest Bird Surveys

-Forest bird surveys are conducted in key native forest bird habitat.
-These surveys use the same transect lines established over decades of statewide surveys, as well as additional transects needed to fill in species range gaps.
+Forest bird surveys are conducted in key native forest bird habitats.
+These annual surveys use the same transect lines established over decades of statewide surveys, as well as additional transects needed to fill in species range gaps.
 Additional field surveys and observations are conducted to collect information on rare species behavior, population density estimates, and reproductive success.

 Threat Mitigation